 - Electricity supplier: Octopus, 100% renewable

-- Gold leaf: Currently supplied by Gold Leaf Supplies who in turn are supplied by Giusto Manetti who source gold from mines in certified conflict free countries: Supplier’s declaration.
-I don’t feel that this is sufficient and have asked Manetti’s to source gold from Fairtrade mines, I await news.
-Once I have used the leaf I have in stock, I will no longer use gold leaf until there is a Fairtrade supply.
+- Gold leaf: Supplied by Gold Leaf Supplies who in turn are supplied by Giusto Manetti who source gold from mines in certified conflict free countries: Supplier’s declaration.
+I don’t feel that this is sufficient and have asked Manetti’s to source gold from Fairmined mines.
+I await news.

-- Other metals and materials: Recycled, pre-used, natural, responsibly sourced.
+- Other metals and materials: Wherever possible recycled, pre-used, ‘found’, responsibly sourced.

 - Annealing, soldering and cutting: I currently use propane and acetylene gas, but as sparingly as possible.
 I am using more cold connections and finding new ways to work which do not require using a gas torch.

 I am a signatory to the objectives of Culture Declares Emergency